-The phenomena of customers perusing a store only to go back home and purchase the same product on a desktop is still a common occurrence.
+The phenomenon of customers perusing a store only to go back home and purchase the same product on a desktop is still a common occurrence.
 However, the behaviour changes that arrived with the Covid-19 pandemic have rushed e-commerce 3 years into the future in the space of a couple of months.

 Furthermore, these trends and changes in how people buy goods & services are here to stay post-Covid-19.
 Studies point out that the complete takeover of Mobile over Desktop e-Commerce will be completed by the end of 2021.
-Now, more than ever is the time to invest in an efficient and mobile-optimized website.
+Now, more than ever is time to invest in an efficient and mobile-optimized website.

 2- The Battle Between Retention & Acquisition

 Two words plague the minds of data-driven specialists worldwide.
-Due to the mobile rush of 2020, the costs of Acquiring new customers through online advertisement has been steadily increasing.
+Due to the mobile rush of 2020, the costs of Acquiring new customers through online advertisement have been steadily increasing.
 The competition has been ramping up and will not stop anytime soon.

 It is for this reason we are seeing a significant shift from an Acquisition-focused mindset to a more Retention strategy approach.
 It is considerably cheaper to keep audiences that are already engaged with your platform coming back for more than to find fresh new consumers to start selling your wares to.

-Investments on subscriptions, newsletters, and other products that are tailored towards already-interested customers will only skyrocket from now on.
+Investments in subscriptions, newsletters, and other products that are tailored towards already-interested customers will only skyrocket from now on.
 And a savvy business owner knows that it is important to be at the forefront of innovation instead of lagging behind.

 3- Riskier & Quicker Design